Schwannoma

 COORDINATOR.
 CENTRAL NERVOUS SYSTEM TUMORS AREA

-Schwannomas, sometimes called neurinomas, are tumors that are derived from Schwann cells.
-These cells are part of the nerve cover and are responsible for the production of myelin.
+Schwannomas, sometimes called neurinomas, are tumours that arise from Schwann cells.
+These cells are part of the covering of nerves and are responsible for the production of myelin.

 A PERSONALIZED MEDICINE